Pressure builds on schools to reopen during pandemic

 But many teachers have balked at returning without getting vaccinated first against the scourge that has killed over 440,000 Americans.

+Kathryn Person, a high school teacher in Chicago, wants to continue teaching remotely so she doesn’t risk the health of her 91-year-old grandmother and an aunt battling lung cancer.
+Person said she trusts the union will fight school officials if they try to punish teachers who won’t go back.

+“If they try to retaliate, when that happens we will go on strike,” she said.

-In California, with 6 million public school students, teachers unions say they won’t send their members into an unsafe environment.
-They want all teachers vaccinated before going back.
+In California, with 6 million public school students, teachers unions say they won’t send their members into an unsafe situation.

 Newsom, a Democrat, has said he will not force schools to reopen but instead wants to give them an incentive and has proposed a $2 billion plan that has met with criticism from superintendents, unions and lawmakers.
-The plan would give schools extra funding for COVID-19 testing and other safety measures if they resume in-person classes.
+It would give schools extra funding for COVID-19 testing and other safety measures if they resume in-person classes.
 Schools that reopen sooner would get more money.

-Newsom told educators in blunt terms that he is willing to negotiate but that certain demands, including the call by unions to have all teachers vaccinated before school starts, are unrealistic given the shortage of shots.
+Newsom told educators that he is willing to negotiate but that certain demands, including the call by unions to have all teachers vaccinated before school starts, are unrealistic given the shortage of shots.

-“If everybody has to be vaccinated, we might as well just tell people the truth: There will be no in-person instruction in the state of California,” Newsom said.
+“If everybody has to be vaccinated, we might as well just tell people the truth: There will be no in-person instruction in the state of California,” he said.

 The biggest districts, including Los Angeles, San Diego and San Francisco, say the plan sets unrealistic rules and timelines.